 - Telling about somebody who has inspired each student through tolerance and diversity : parents, grandparents, friends, other;

 - Asking your students to show tolerance and frendship to some classmate they were descriminating until now;

-Being inspired by the butterfly, the transformative symbol for zero discrimination sudents can :
+Being inspired by the butterfly, the transformative symbol for zero discrimination students can :

-- Take part in an activity to express their support for zero discrimination.
-They might swim like a butterfly, bake a butterfly cake, sing a butterfly song;
+- Take part in activities to express their support for zero discrimination.
+They might dance like a butterfly, bake a butterfly cake, sing a butterfly song;

-- Share their creativity with other students of the school or some other school(s) if they have a school exchange project;
+- Share their creativity with other students at the school or with some other school(s) if they have a school exchange project;

 - Write some interesting tweets to publish on Twitter (school/class account);

-- Print some t-shirts promoting Zero Descrimination Day and use them at school.
+- Print some t-shirts promoting Zero Discrimination Day and use them at school.

-Students can visit Zero Descrimination Day on Facebook, or UN on Google +, Twitter oand Facebook and follow the activities.
+Students can visit Zero Discrimination Day on Facebook, Twitter, or UN social media as Google +, Twitter and Facebook and follow the activities.